This article is…

 When people find something strange, that’s all they care about…

-First of all, the human eye is insanely good at finding unnatural anyway.
+First of all, anyway, the human eye is extremely good at finding discomfort.

 Even in our daily lives, when we see something that we don’t normally see, it bothers us and our eyes may naturally stop there.
 Even if we do not know what the unnatural is, we may feel that something is different.